 Frankfurt profited from the vibrant and sometimes hectic trading that took place during the 1920s, and from the city's propitious location near the French occupation zone.
 The Frankfurt trade fair expanded, establishing itself as an "all-round exhibition" with particular strength in the textiles and consumer goods sectors.
 The way was soon clear for the establishment of a new tradition.
 Already in 1920/1921, the "Haus Offenbach" administration building and the "Haus Werkbund" (Work Federation Building) were built, soon to be followed by the "Haus der Technik" (Technology Building), "Haus Schuh und Leder" (Shoe and Leather Building) and "Haus der Moden" (Fashion Building).
 The necessary infrastructure was established with the construction of warehouses, a rail connection to the freight terminal and the creation of food services operations.
-In 1920, the company was renamed Messeund Ausstellungs-Gesellschaft mbH.
+In 1920, the company was renamed Messe- und Ausstellungs-Gesellschaft mbH.

 The 1929 Spring Fair marked a temporary end to the development of Frankfurt's universal fairs, for "Black Friday" and the global economic crisis gave rise to new types of trade fairs and exhibitions, and was followed by the development of specialised trade fairs and exhibitions.
-With the assumption of power by the Nazis and their implementation of autarchic economic policies, trade fairs and exhibitions were subsumed by ideology, and economic aspects became less important.
-The most important milestone in the company's development was ACHEMA's commitment to Frankfurt in 1937.